nearform/angular-patterns-workshop/apps/slides/slides/structure.md

 - The `src/solutions` folder contains the solutions to the challenges
 - The 💡 icon indicates hints
 - As there is a focus on leveraging **RxJS** to it's fullest, a warmup step is included to gently introduce or re-acquaint you with the library
-- Feel free to skip this if you are already proficient in it
+- Feel free to skip this if you are already proficient with **RxJS**

 </div>